laurelherting/lmh-headspace/AWS/examTips.md

   *It comes up a lot!!!

 ### Buckets
-1. Names share a common name space
+    Names share a common name space
-2. Can’t have the same bucket name as someone else
-3. When you view buckets, you view them globally
+      Can’t have the same bucket name as someone else View buckets, you view them globally
-But you can have buckets in individual regions
+      can have buckets in individual regions
-4. Can replicate bucket contents to another bucket automatically by using cross region replication
-5. Can change storage classes and encryption of objects on the fly
+    Can replicate bucket contents to another bucket automatically by using cross region replication Can change storage classes and encryption of objects on the fly

 ### S3
 Use bucket policies to make entire S3 buckets public